Privacy Policy

 What are cookies?

 Cookies are text files containing small amounts of information which are downloaded to your device when you visit a website.
 Cookies are then sent back to the originating website during your browsing session or on each subsequent visit, or to another website that recognises that cookie.
-The cookies we set do lots of different jobs, like help us to improve the website and deliver a better and more personalised service, remember your preferences, and generally improve the user experience.
-You can find more information about cookies at http://www.allaboutcookies.org/.
+The cookies we set do lots of different jobs, like help us to improve the website and deliver a better and more personalised service, remember your preferences, and generally improve the user experience. you can find more information about cookies at http://www.allaboutcookies.org/.

 Cookies can be categorised in accordance with the categories found in the ICC UK cookie guide as set out below: